-Note(s): Only offered through Distance Education.
+Note(s): Only offered through Distance Education .
 For Arts students only.
-This course cannot be applied to a degree in Science or Engineering.
+This course cannot be applied to a

 PHE205 MECHANICS

 Oscillatory motion is studied including: undamped and damped harmonic motion, forced harmonic motion and resonance, damped forced oscillations, standing and progressive waves, conditions for static equilibrium in two and three dimensions, and introduction to fluid statics and fluid dynamics.